gabvolpe/rc-input-weights/README.md

 # Read-in Weight Matrix Sensitivity Experiments

-This repository contains code for a set of three experiments evaluating how changes to the read-in weight matrix of a Reservoir Computin (RC) affect model performance across three distinct systems: Sine Wave, Mackey-Glass, Lorenz.
+This repository contains code for a set of three experiments evaluating how changes to the read-in weight matrix of a Reservoir Computing (RC) affect model performance across three distinct systems: Sine Wave, Mackey-Glass, Lorenz.

 ## Overview